President and Provost's Council on Sustainability

 Chair, University Senate Faculty Council on the Physical Environment

 Regional Campus faculty member

 At Large Faculty member

 Senior Vice President, University Communications

 The PPCS is dedicated to interacting with and aiding the broadest possible audience in the University Community in pursuit of advancing current programs, fomenting campus cultural change, and directing sustainable campus policy development.
-To bring requests for involvement, support, policy change, funding or presentations to the PPCS, please contact email@example.com.
+To apply for funding from the Ohio State Sustainability Fund, complete the Sustainability Fund Application below and send it to firstname.lastname@example.org.
+Sustainability Fund Reporting Requirements and Sustainability Fund Criteria are below also.
+For questions concerning the sustainability fund or the PPCS, please contact email@example.com.

 During 2015, following a request from the Provost to the PPCS, the university developed strategic sustainability goals to support Ohio State's overarching core goals of teaching and learning, research and innovation, outreach and engagement, and resource stewardship.
 Work groups made up of PPCS members as well as a diverse group of faculty, students and staff members, and with university community input, worked together to recommend sustainability goals in the four university overarching core goals.
 For more details, click here.